 What’s the Difference Between Boston and Bavarian Cream?

-So what exactly are we piping into these bad boys?
-Some people confuse Boston cream and Bavarian cream, as they are both used in baking.
 An easy way to tell these creams apart is a Boston cream filling is most often found in combination with chocolate, while Bavarian cream is typically served with a fruit sauce or puree.
 Boston cream is also creamier than a Bavarian cream, which tends to be a bit more solid in texture.
-Bavarian cream is also more like a dessert in itself; consisting of a custard with a gelatin setting agent.
+Bavarian cream is also more like a dessert in itself; consisting of custard with a gelatin setting agent.

 Is Boston Cream the Same as Custard?

-Boston cream and custard are very similar.
+They are very similar.
 A custard is made with milk, eggs, and sugar.
 Depending on the consistency, or how much egg has been added, you can eat it by itself, bake it in a pie, or use it as a filling for pastries.
 I tested a spoonful (okay 2 spoonfuls), and it divine on its own.
 On the other hand, a pastry cream is a thick custard made with milk, eggs, sugar, and a thickening agent(most often cornstarch) that is used as a filling for eclairs, flans, and, of course, Boston cream pie cupcakes.
 The most noticeable difference between Boston Cream and custard is that custard consistency differs based on what you are making while pastry cream is usually always the same consistency.
 The simple answer is: while they are incredibly similar, Boston cream may be a form of custard, but isn’t a true custard itself.
-Got it?!
-Now lets get baking!

 How to Make Boston Cream Pie Cupcakes